'Bernadette' Is A Stirring Tribute To A Woman Rediscovering Her True Calling

 Bernadette is a brilliant, legendary architect who once designed an eco-friendly modernist home built completely from materials sourced within a 20-mile radius.
 But that was two decades ago, before she hit a major slump, and she hasn't created anything since.
 Now she lives in Seattle, in an enormous ramshackle house with her husband, Elgie, and their teenage daughter, Bee.

 Their life together seems chaotic but reasonably happy at first.
 Billy Crudup makes a nice voice of sanity as Elgie, a Microsoft tech visionary who helps keep his wife grounded.
-Bee, played by a winning newcomer named Emma Nelson, is plucky and smart, and she's managed to talk her parents into going on a family vacation to Antarctica before she departs for an elite boarding school.
+Bee, played by a winning newcomer named Emma Nelson, is plucky and smart, and she has managed to talk her parents into going on a family vacation to Antarctica before she departs for an elite boarding school.

 But all is not well with Bernadette, who loves her family but can't stand anyone else.
-Sporting a brown bob of hair, she likes to hide behind dark sunglasses and look the other way when she's approached by adoring fans or local busybodies — like her overbearing neighborhood nemesis, Audrey, played by a terrific Kristen Wiig.
+Sporting a brown bob, she likes to hide behind dark sunglasses and look the other way when she's approached by adoring fans or local busybodies — like her overbearing neighborhood nemesis, Audrey, played by a terrific Kristen Wiig.

 In addition to her antisocial streak, Bernadette suffers severe anxiety attacks and may or may not be hooked on prescription meds.
 Blanchett gives a splendidly mercurial performance: At times Bernadette's nerves are so raw and exposed that she might remind you of the desperately neurotic widow the actress played — and won an Oscar for — in Blue Jasmine.